Volunteering 101 Series:

 Cianjur, Java / Indonesia · 2015 volunteer and local teacher

-If implemented right, volunteering programs employed by grassroots nonprofits can add additional value to projects along various dimensions.
-However, oftentimes benefits come alongside cultural and ethical pitfalls that should be considered to guarantee that advantageous and sustainable impact outweighs the drawbacks.
-The focus of this article is on volunteering as opposed to voluntourism, a difference I elaborate on here.
+If implemented right, volunteering programs employed by nonprofits can add value to grassroots projects along various dimensions.
+However, there are cultural and ethical pitfalls that should be considered when chalking up the benefits of said programs to guarantee that any advantageous impact is sustainable and outweighs the drawbacks.
+The focus of this article is on volunteering as opposed to voluntourism, a difference I address here.